Where hardware meets software

 2004

-- ALFAT was upgraded to be the first FAT chipset with over 50 KB per second file access speed.
+ALFAT upgraded to be the first FAT chipset with over 50 KB per second file access speed.

 2003